luisgizirian/clouders/README.md

 # clouders
 develop from *localhost*, even unplugged.
-Once you have it deploy for real at scale.
+Once you have it, deploy for real at scale.

 ## Goals